 The Dangers of Commercial Truck Accidents

-West Coast Trial Lawyers knows that it goes without saying that commercial trucks pose a real threat to all cars on the road.
+It goes without saying that commercial trucks pose a real threat to all cars on the road.
 That is why there are so many truck crashes in California.
 They are slower and heavier than any car on the road, and they can easily cause serious property damage and horrific injuries.

 Commercial trucks include the common semi-truck or 18-wheeler, but they include tanker trucks, dump trucks, and many types of delivery vehicles.
 The level of danger a commercial truck will pose to others is specific to the body type and the cargo being transported.